LordDemonos/Quarm.Guide/README.md

 3. Excluded TAKP folder from antivirus scanning.
 4. Always running the latest Zeal unless it contains a specific bug I want to avoid.
 Always keep previous versions backed up.
 5. dgVoodoo fix
-6. Running program as Administrator.
+6. Running program in compatibility mode for Windows XP (Service Pack 2).
 7. Also running several muted sound files, EQ Basic 1.1, KaichoFX Spell Effects, and the game looks absolutely amazing!

 If you ask me, the first 3 are the biggest contributors to stability.
 Hopefully we can lessen these crashes and work towards fixing the rest over time.